Deerlake Village Community Association Policies

 The following regulations will be followed to comply with the Covenants.

-Real estate for sale signs will meet the following criteria:
+Real estate for sale signs will meet the following criteria shown at right:

 Example of Approved Sign